Funding Sources

 National Treasury

-Of this total, R$9.2 billion (9.9%) corresponds to instruments eligible to core capital (Instrumentos Elegíveis a Capital Principal – IECP), which make up the Reference Equity and whose remuneration is linked to factors such as the existence of accounting profit and the amount of dividends paid to the shareholder.
-The remaining R$83.8 billion (90.1%) corresponds to onlending operations.
+BRL 9.1 billion (21.4%) of this balance corresponds to instruments eligible to core capital (Instrumentos Elegíveis a Capital Principal – IECP), which compose the Reference Equity with a remuneration linked to factors such as the existence of accounting profit and the payout amount of dividends to the shareholder.
+The remaining BRL 33.4 billion (78.6%) corresponds to onlending operations.

 Learn more about funding and investment of National Treasury funds.

-For more information, see Notes 10.1.c and 19.2.3 of the BNDES’s Financial Statements in BRGAAP.
+For more information, see Notes 10.1.c and 19.2 of BNDES’s Financial Statements in BRGAAP.

-Government Severance Indemnity Fund Investment Fund (Fundo de investimento do Fundo de Garantia do Tempo de Serviço – FI-FGTS)
+Investment Fund for the Government Severance Fund (Fundo de investimento do Fundo de Garantia do Tempo de Serviço – FI-FGTS)

 The funds raised were allocated to investments in construction, renovation, expansion or implementation of infrastructure projects in roads, ports, waterways, railroads, energy, sanitation and airports.

-Government Severance Indemnity Fund (Fundo de Garantia do Tempo de Serviço – FGTS)
+Government Severance Fund (Fundo de Garantia do Tempo de Serviço – FGTS)

-In 2008, the BNDES acquired, through financing, federal government bonds from FGTS to pay dividends and interest on equity to the National Treasury for fiscal years 2006 and 2007.
+In 2008, BNDES acquired, through financing, federal government bonds from FGTS to pay dividends and interest on equity to the National Treasury for the 2006 and 2007 fiscal years.

 The loan is adjusted by the Reference Rate (Taxa Referencial – TR) and an interest rate of 4.8628%, and it is due in December 2026.

-In addition to diversifying and complementing funding sources, foreign funding enables risk dilution, encourages other Brazilian issuers and strengthens the relationship with the international financial community.
+In addition to diversifying and complementing sources of funding, external funding makes it possible to dilute risks, encourage other Brazilian issuers and strengthen relationships with the international financial community.

-The BNDES has raised funds in the international market through bond issuances since 1953 and through loans from multilateral institutions, government agencies and other institutions since 1972.
+Since 1953, BNDES has raised funds on the international capital market through bond issuances and, since 1972, through loans from multilateral agencies and other development institutions.

 The bonds issued by the BNDES have fixed interest rates that are determined by a bookbuilding process and principal amortization in a single installment.